mikemwai/repairpal/README.md

-# repairpal
+# repairpal: A mobile app that connects mechanics and drivers for vehicle assistance.
-RepairPal is an android mobile application that connects mechanics and vehicle owners/drivers to provide the service of vehicle-related assistance.
+RepairPal is an Android mobile application that connects mechanics and vehicle owners/drivers to provide the service of vehicle-related assistance.

 ## Features